jmhutchison/QGIS-Training-Manual/animal_health/exercise3.rst

 .. image:: ../_static/ISIKHNAS/018.png
    :align: center

-Notice the buffers naturally extend into the sea?
-We will now use the **Clip** function to amend this.
+Do you see that the buffers naturally extend into the sea?
+We will now use the **Clip** function to fix this.

 |basic| |FA| **Clipping** datasets
 --------------------------------------------------------------------------------